msajadi824/simple-date-bundle/README.md

 * serverFormat: string (default: `yyyy/MM/dd`) [View Intl Format](http://userguide.icu-project.org/formatparse/datetime)
 * clientFormat: string (default: `yy/m/d`) [View DatePicker Format](https://api.jqueryui.com/datepicker/#utility-formatDate)
 * attr: array
     You can add other DatePicker options to this param, but must change uppercase letters to lower and add dash before it. (see Samples)

+***note:*** Result of serverFormat and clientFormat, must be the same.

 **Sample:**
 ```php